My husband and I appeared on an episode of HGTV's "House Hunters International."

 "We decided whats in the past, is in the past.
 We aren't looking at all the nonsense online," she added.
 "So yes 'another relationship' and guess what.
 I'm 38 β I'll do what I want."

-The couple continued their relationship in the public eye, announcing in September 2021 that they were engaged with Instagram photos Haack shared from a trip they took to Mexico.
+The couple continued their relationship in the public eye, announcing in September 2021 that they were engaged with Instagram photos Haack shared from a trip to Mexico.

 They shared that they got married in April 2022